w3f/Grants-Program/applications/polkadot.md

 ---
-project_name: "The Social Mask - Privacy-Preserving Journalist Identity on Substrate"
+project_name: "The Social Mask - Privacy-Preserving Journalist Identity on Polkadot"
 level: "2"
 ---

-# The Social Mask - Privacy-Preserving Journalist Identity on Substrate
+# The Social Mask - Privacy-Preserving Journalist Identity on Polkadot

 - **Team Name:** The Social Mask Project
 - **Payment Details:**
   - **DOT**: [Will be provided after approval for security reasons]
   - **Payment**: [Polkadot AssetHub address to be provided] (USDC)
+  - **Payment Strategy:** Initial development is USDC-heavy for operational stability, later milestones transition fully to DOT to align with Polkadot ecosystem incentives
 - **[Level](https://grants.web3.foundation/docs/Introduction/levels):** 2

 ## Project Overview :page_facing_up:

 ### Overview

-**Tagline:** Privacy-preserving journalist identity and credential verification built on Substrate.
+**Tagline:** Privacy-preserving journalist identity and credential verification on Polkadot — contracts-first & KILT integration (no parachain launch).

 **Description:**

 Look, we're building The Social Mask because we've seen what happens when journalists don't have protection.
 Over 1,200 journalists murdered globally in the past 20 years, with 140+ killed in Mexico alone.
 One of our friends was killed last year for investigating cartel corruption.
 This is personal.

 We're building a decentralized platform that protects investigative journalists in authoritarian regimes by giving them verifiable anonymous credentials and secure publishing infrastructure.
-Using Substrate's identity pallets and cross-chain capabilities, we'll create a journalism-specific parachain that enables:
+Using KILT Protocol for DIDs and attestations, plus smart contracts on existing Polkadot parachains, we'll create a journalism-specific infrastructure that enables:

-- **Anonymous Verifiable Credentials**: Zero-knowledge proofs for journalist accreditation without revealing personal identity
+- **Anonymous Verifiable Credentials**: KILT-based attestations for journalist accreditation without revealing personal identity
-- **Cross-chain Press Card System**: Interoperable credentials verified across Polkadot ecosystem
+- **Contracts-First Deployment**: ink! contracts on Astar/Shibuya and EVM contracts on Moonbeam/Moonbase for credential logic
-- **Decentralized Identity (DID)**: Self-sovereign identity management using Substrate's identity pallet
+- **Decentralized Identity (DID)**: Self-sovereign identity management using KILT DIDs and attestation workflows
 - **Censorship-resistant Publishing**: Integration with IPFS and decentralized storage
+- **Optional FRAME Pallet**: Packaged pallet for third-party parachains that want native integration

-**Substrate/Polkadot Integration:**
+**Polkadot Integration:**

-Our platform will be built as a Substrate-based parachain that extends the identity pallet with journalism-specific credential management.
-We'll leverage Polkadot's XCM (Cross-Chain Messaging) to enable credential verification across the entire ecosystem, allowing journalists to prove their accreditation on any parachain without compromising anonymity.
+Our platform will be built using a **contracts-first approach** on existing Polkadot parachains.
+We'll leverage **KILT Protocol** for DID infrastructure and attestation workflows, deploy **ink! smart contracts on Astar/Shibuya** and **Solidity contracts on Moonbeam/Moonbase** for credential management logic.
+We'll also develop an optional **FRAME pallet** that third-party parachains can integrate if they want native support.
+We'll use XCM in testing (via xcm-simulator) to demonstrate cross-chain credential verification patterns. **Critically: we will not launch our own parachain or participate in slot auctions.**

 **Why This Project:**

 Real talk - we're journalists ourselves from Mexico.
 We've witnessed colleagues murdered for investigating cartel corruption and government complicity.
 Traditional press credentials make journalists targets.
-We're building this on Polkadot because Substrate's modular architecture allows us to create specialized pallets for journalistic workflows while benefiting from security and interoperability of the Relay Chain.
+We're building this on Polkadot because the ecosystem offers **KILT for sovereign identity**, **battle-tested contract platforms** (Astar, Moonbeam), and **XCM interoperability** — all without the operational overhead of running our own parachain.
+This contracts-first approach lets us focus resources on protecting journalists, not infrastructure operations.

 ### Project Details

 **Technical Architecture:**

-We'll develop three core Substrate pallets (osea, basically the building blocks):
+We'll develop a **contracts-first solution** with three integration paths:

-1. **Journalist Identity Pallet**
+1. **KILT Protocol Integration (Primary DID Layer)**
-   - Self-sovereign DIDs for journalists
+   - Use KILT DIDs as the foundation for journalist identities
-   - Zero-knowledge credential issuance and verification
+   - Leverage KILT attestation workflows for credential issuance
-   - Reputation system without revealing identity
+   - Deploy demo attestations on KILT Peregrine testnet
-   - Integration with existing Substrate identity pallet
+   - Integration with KILT's CType (Claim Type) for journalism-specific schemas

-2. **Press Credential Pallet**
-   - Issuance of verifiable press credentials by trusted organizations
-   - Renewal and revocation mechanisms
+2. **Smart Contract Layers (Credential Logic)**
+   - **ink! on Astar/Shibuya**: Press credential management contracts (issuance, verification, revocation)
-   - Cross-chain credential verification via XCM
+   - **Solidity on Moonbeam/Moonbase**: EVM-compatible credential verification for broader ecosystem reach
-   - Privacy-preserving credential presentation

-3. **Publication Registry Pallet**
-   - Content addressing for articles stored in IPFS
-   - Cryptographic signatures linking anonymous authors to verifiable credentials
+   - Publication registry contracts linking IPFS content to KILT DIDs
-   - Timestamping and proof of publication
-   - Content moderation via decentralized governance
+   - Cross-contract calls demonstrating interoperability patterns

+3. **Optional FRAME Pallet (For Third-Party Adoption)**
+   - Journalism credential pallet packaged for parachains wanting native integration
+   - XCM message handlers for cross-chain credential verification
+   - Testing via xcm-simulator (no live parachain deployment required)
+   - Documentation for parachain teams to integrate our solution

 **Technology Stack:**

-- **Runtime**: Substrate FRAME v3
+- **Identity Layer**: KILT Protocol (DIDs, attestations, CTypes)
-- **Language**: Rust for pallets, TypeScript for frontend
+- **Smart Contracts**: ink!
+(Rust) for Astar, Solidity for Moonbeam
+- **Optional Runtime**: Substrate FRAME pallet (for third-party integrations only)
 - **Storage**: IPFS for content, on-chain for credentials/metadata
-- **Identity**: DID specification, zero-knowledge proofs (ZK-SNARKs)
+- **Testing**: XCM patterns via xcm-simulator, testnet deployments (Shibuya, Moonbase, Peregrine)
-- **Frontend**: Polkadot.js for wallet integration, React for UI
+- **Frontend**: Polkadot.js + KILT SDK for wallet/DID integration, React for UI
-- **Cross-chain**: XCM for credential verification across parachains

 **What We Won't Provide:**

+- **Parachain launch or slot auction participation** — we are explicitly NOT launching our own parachain as part of this grant
-- Full parachain deployment (this grant covers development only, not slot auction)
+- Full production mainnet deployment (grant covers testnet demos and tooling)
 - Mobile apps (we're going web-first)
 - Content moderation by centralized authority
 - Legal defense services for journalists